Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/modes.rst

 Multi-Object Modes
 ==================

-Edit & Pose mode support multiple objects at once.
+Edit and Pose mode support multiple objects at once.

 This is convenient if you want to perform the same edits on multiple objects or want to animate multiple characters at once.

 - To use edit multiple objects at once, simply select multiple objects and enter the mode.
-- The outliner can also be used to add/remove objects while you are in a mode, by setting or clearing the mode from the context menu, or :kbd:`Shift-LMB` clicking on the objects data icon.
+- The Outliner can also be used to add/remove objects while you are in a mode, by setting or clearing the mode from the context menu, or :kbd:`Shift-LMB` clicking on the objects data icon.
-- Only the active object will be used to display properties such as Shape Keys, UV Layers .. etc.
+- Only the active object will be used to display properties such as shape keys, UV layers, etc.
 - Selecting any element from an object will set this as the active object.
 - There are limits to the kinds of operations that can run on multiple objects.

-  *You can't for e.g: create an edge that has vertices from different objects.*
+  *You can't for example create an edge that has vertices from different objects.*